Emmotes/ic_spoilers/docs/season_7.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Base Attack: Sword and Board - Wall**
-> Damage all enemies in a small AOE.
+> Selise attacks the nearest enemy and damages all enemies in a small area.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
-    "description": "Selise attacks the nearest enemy and damages all enemies in a small AOE.\t", "long_description": "Damage all enemies in a small AOE.", "damage_modifier": 1,
+    "description": "Selise attacks the nearest enemy and damages all enemies in a small area.", "long_description": "Selise attacks the nearest enemy and damages all enemies in a small area.", "damage_modifier": 1,
     "damage_types": ["melee"],
     "graphic_id": 0,